 At this time in his life Constantine was a sun worshiper.
 It is understandable that he would give his support for this “Sun”-day observance.

 Why the break from thousands of years of tradition and embrace Easter over Passover?
 In a bid for new converts, Roman Church leaders integrated heathen customs of the masses with their worship.
 Their disdain for anything they deemed Jewish was clear as well, making certain that the church calendar never had Easter fall on the same day as the Passover.
-Apparently they forgot that Yahshua the Messiah and all the Apostles were Jews who kept the Passover as an example for us.
-They had forgotten what Yahshua told the Samaritan woman in John 4:22, “You Samaritans worship what you do not know; we worship what we do know, for salvation is from the Jews.”
+Apparently they forgot that Yahusha the Messiah and all the Apostles were Jews who kept the Passover as an example for us.
+They had forgotten what Yahusha told the Samaritan woman in John 4:22, “You Samaritans worship what you do not know; we worship what we do know, for salvation is from the Jews.”

 Easter’s Pagan Past